Boards of Canada

-Boards of Canada are a Scottish electronic music duo consisting of the brothers Mike Sandison and Marcus Eoin.
-Signing first to Skam followed by Warp Records in the 1990s, they received recognition following the release of their debut album, Music Has the Right to Children, on Warp in 1998.
-They followed with the acclaimed albums Geogaddi (2002), The Campfire Headphase (2005) and Tomorrow's Harvest (2013).

-The duo's work, largely influenced by media and electronic music from the 1970s, incorporates vintage synthesiser tones, samples, analog equipment, and hip hop-inspired beats.
-It has been described by critics as exploring themes related to nostalgia, as well as childhood memory, science, environmental concerns and esoteric subjects.
-In 2012, Fact described them as "one of the best-known and best-loved electronic acts of the last two decades".
+Boards of Canada are a Scottish electronic music duo consisting of brothers Mike Sandison and Marcus Eoin, active since 1986.
+Their work is largely influenced by 1970s public broadcasting media, incorporating vintage synthesiser tones, analog equipment, samples, and hip hop-inspired beats.
+Critics have described their music as exploring themes related to nostalgia, childhood memory, science, spirituality, and environmental concerns.

+After releasing several early EPs, the group signed to Warp Records in 1998 and released their debut album Music Has the Right to Children to widespread critical acclaim; it is now considered a landmark album in electronic music.
+This was followed by their second studio album Geogaddi (2002), which adopted a darker tone and references to religious cults and esoteric subjects.
+Their third studio album The Campfire Headphase (2005), emphasized more organic instrumentation and conventional song structures.
+After a seven-year hiatus, the duo returned in 2013 with their fourth studio album Tomorrow's Harvest, which drew inspiration from film scores.
+Following another hiatus, they released their fifth studio album, Inferno, in 2026.

+Boards of Canada have been regarded as "one of the best-known and best-loved electronic acts" of their era.
+They are credited as a pioneering group in the intelligent dance music (IDM) and hauntology movements.
+The duo have been described as cryptic and reclusive; they have made extensive use of subliminal messaging and unconventional promotional methods, and rarely grant interviews or appear publicly, having not performed live since 2001.

 History

-Early years (1986–1994)
+Early years (1986–1996)

-The brothers Mike Sandison (born Michael Peter Sandison, 14 July 1971) and Marcus Eoin (born Marcus Eoin Sandison, 27 May 1973) were brought up in Cullen, Moray, on the northeast coast of Scotland.
+Brothers Mike Sandison (born Michael Peter Sandison, 14 July 1971) and Marcus Eoin (born Marcus Eoin Sandison, 27 May 1973) were brought up in Cullen, Moray, on the northeast coast of Scotland.
 From 1979 to 1980, they lived in Calgary, Canada, while their father, who worked in construction, took part in the project to build the Saddledome.
-They attended the University of Edinburgh, where Michael studied music and Marcus studied artificial intelligence.
+They spent their teenage years living in Balerno, right beside the Pentland Hills and attended Balerno Community High School.
+They attended the University of Edinburgh, where Michael studied English literature and Marcus studied artificial intelligence.
 Marcus dropped out before completing his degree.
 The duo did not reveal that they were brothers until a 2005 interview with Pitchfork, as they had wanted to avoid comparisons with another electronic sibling duo, Orbital.

 Growing up in a musical family, the brothers first played instruments at a young age.
 They experimented with recording techniques from around the age of 10, using tape machines to layer cut-up samples of found sounds over compositions of their own.
 In their teens they participated in a number of amateur bands.
-However, it was not until 1986 when Marcus was invited to join Mike's band that Boards of Canada was born.
+However, it was not until 1986 when Marcus was invited to join Mike's band as a bassist that Boards of Canada was born.
 The band's name was inspired by the National Film Board of Canada (NFB), the government agency whose award-winning documentary films and animation they had watched as children.
+With frequent line-up changes, Boards of Canada eventually had comprised as many as fourteen different members.